Adventureland (Disney): Hong Kong Disneyland

-Hong Kong Disneyland's Adventureland is the biggest among all Disney parks and features a large island area home to Tarzan's Treehouse, which is circled by the Jungle River Cruise, not much like the Rivers of America in most Magic Kingdom–style parks' Adventureland area.
+Hong Kong Disneyland's Adventureland is the biggest among all Disney parks and features a large island area home to Tarzan's Treehouse, which is circled by the Jungle River Cruise, not much like the Rivers of America in most Magic Kingdom–style parks' Adventureland area, but it was under the name of Rivers of Adventure.
 It is also home to the "Festival of the Lion King" show.

 In early May to August 2007, the land was converted into Pirateland, in conjunction with the release of the film Pirates of the Caribbean: At World's End.

 The outer edge of the land was under construction from early May to September 2008, adjacent to Festival of The Lion King.
 A temporary structure was built for Demon Jungle, an exclusive attraction for the 2008–2010 Halloween seasons, and transformed to The Revenge of the Headless Horseman for the 2011–2014 Halloween seasons; it is now home to introduced its all-new “Black Box” space" known as "The Pavilion", a flexible event venue.
 Unlike the other parks, there is still no Pirates of the Caribbean at this location yet.

 On September 1, 2017, the area around the bridge that near the entrance of the theme land and in front of Tahitian Terence has surround by fences hiding the works starting recently for "Moana: A Homecoming Celebration" opening on 2018, as part of its multiyear expansion plan for the Park since November 22, 2016.